ahadcyber/CTintel/CONTRIBUTING.md

 # Contributing to CTI Dashboard

-Thank you for your interest in contributing to the CTI Dashboard project! 🎉
+Thank you for your interest in contributing to the **CTI Dashboard**!
+This project was developed by **Abdul Ahad Rasool** as a comprehensive threat intelligence platform, and community contributions are welcome to enhance its capabilities.

 ## How to Contribute